openstack/openstack-ansible/doc/source/admin/index.rst

 for step-by-step instructions on how to deploy the OpenStack packages and dependencies on your cloud using OpenStack-Ansible.

-We recommend that users of this guide have successfully deployed an OpenStack-Ansible cloud and are able to perform basic operations such as adding images, booting instances, and attaching volumes.
+This guide is recommended for users of a successfully deployed OpenStack-Ansible cloud.
+This explains from basic operations such as adding images, booting instances, and attaching volumes, to the more complex operations like upgrading.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 1

+   openstack-firstrun.rst
    openstack-operations.rst
    maintenance-tasks.rst
    monitor-environment.rst